GRASS logo

 DESCRIPTION

-v.boxplot draws a boxplot of the values in a vector map attribute column.
-The user can use the where option to only select a subset of the attribute table.
-There is also the option to group the values of the column according to the categories in a second column (group_by and create one plot with for each group a separate boxplot.
+The v.boxplot module draws a boxplot of the values in a vector map attribute column.
+Users can use the where option to select a subset of the attribute table.
+Values in the column can also be grouped according to the categories in another column (group_by), creating separate boxplots for each group.

-By default, the resulting plot is displayed on screen (default).
-However, the user can also save the plot to file using the plot_output option.
-The format is determined by the extension given by the user.
-So, if plot_output = outputfile.pngtt>, the plot will be saved as a png file.
+Options to customize the appearance of the plot include rotating the plot and x-axis labels, adding notches, removing outliers, and defining the colors of various boxplot components.
+By default, the resulting plot is displayed on the screen.
+However, users can save the plot to a file by specifying the desired width, height, and resolution.
+The format of the saved file is determined by the provided file extension.
+For example, if plot_output = outputfile.png, the plot will be saved as a PNG file.

 EXAMPLE